In this day and age, eating healthily has become increasingly difficult.

 Although some might regard avocado as a ‘millennium’ fad, splashed across social media in snazzy brunch pictures, it has long been viewed as the ultimate superfood.

 Packed with potassium, magnesium, fiber, and heart-healthy monounsaturated fats, avocados have been shown to combat inflammation.
 One study, evaluated the antioxidant, anti-inflammatory, and cytotoxic properties in the peel and seed of the avocado.

-Overall it concluded that avocados are essential sources of natural antioxidant and act as anti-inflammatory agents.
+Overall it concluded that avocados are essential sources of natural antioxidants and act as anti-inflammatory agents.